 I am interested in creating work that responds to the inner and outer landscapes of marginalised groups inhabiting cities.

 I have a Fulbright Scholarship MFA Photography with Parsons, The New School, New York.

-Bella is founder of London based Collective, Red Rolled and Seen, with whom she has created two publications, a participatory photo zine about sight loss in the London borough of Southwark, and a recent photo book about women of colour in photography called Negative Space.
-Available to purchase at South London Gallery, Whitechapel Art Gallery and The Photographers' Gallery.
+I have created two publications, a participatory photo zine about sight loss in the London, and a recent photo book about women of colour in photography called Negative Space.
+Available to purchase at South London Gallery, Whitechapel Art Gallery and The Photographers' Gallery, London.